-Canon G9 X versus Olympus PEN-F
+Canon G9 X vs Olympus PEN-F

-The Canon PowerShot G9 X and the Olympus PEN-F are two digital cameras that were announced, respectively, in October 2015 and January 2016.
+The Canon PowerShot G9 X and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in October 2015 and January 2016.
 The G9X is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.